-So it’s hard to believe that summer is almost over and that means back to college for students.
+It’s the start of inductions here at ICHAS.
 For some, it’s their first time being away from home.
 For others, it’s a return for a new semester.
 The team at ICHAS sat down and went through a couple of useful tips to help you get ready for the new semester.

 Prep your Schedule

-This is important especially if you’re a part time student working.
+This is important especially if you’re a part-time student working.
 Find out your timetable as soon as possible and the amount of time you’ll need for the various areas.
 This will help you decide what to do during the week and where to slot things.
-This is especially important for people who are part time and working.
+This is especially important for people who are part-time and working.
 Juggling work with going back to college can be a challenging period.
 So once you know your schedule make sure that you can put it into the right places within your week.

 View this post on Instagram

 And just like that we are back to college .. the stepping stones team are entering their 2nd year of our masters focusing on our dissertation and hours as well as personal therapy .. excited to be back in @ichascollege in a couple of weeks and getting back into things.. for anyone considering a mental health route career check them out.. their approach to learning is exactly the approach needed to shape the future of mental health professionals .. we will be sharing our dissertation ideas and research as we are all touching such different topics it was be exciting to see the outcome of our research #college #steppingstones #Ichas #therapy #counselling #therapist #mentalhealth #love